Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Numerical Studies

-Because the covariance structures are highly dissimilar in the treated and control groups, Scenario B is a bad-overlap setting.
-In fact, both EB and CAL do not admit solutions.
+Because the covariance structures are quite dissimilar in the treated and control groups, both EB and CAL do not admit solutions, and thus Scenario B is a bad-overlap setting.
 In comparison, MB is able to approximately balance the interaction terms.
 The two imbalance measures of MB are substantially lower than those of MDABW and CBPS.
-Furthermore, MB significantly improves ATE estimation of exact balancing and univariate approximate balancing because it exhibits much smaller bias and RMSE than those of MDABW and CBPS.
-Nevertheless, MB2 performs unsatisfactorily because these interaction terms are highly correlated and thus the weight matrix $W_2$ is unstable.
-We recommend MB over MB2 in this situation.
+Furthermore, MB significantly improves the performance of exact balancing and univariate approximate balancing for ATE estimation.
+It exhibits much smaller bias and RMSE than those of MDABW and CBPS.
+Nevertheless, MB2 performs unsatisfactorily because the weight matrix $W_2$ is unstable due to considerable correlation among the interaction terms, and its GMIM value is much larger than that of MB.
+We do not recommend MB2 in this situation.